 With a focus on social, environmental and economic sustainability, Strathcona County is committed to balancing the unique needs of its diverse community.

 Strathcona County is your natural location to enjoy a variety of outdoor opportunities.
 Enjoy hiking, bird watching (there are over 230 species of birds including trumpeter swans and pelicans!), canoeing, cross-country skiing and camping at the Strathcona Wilderness Centre.
 Test your skills in the Skateboard Park located next to Millennium Place.
 Enjoy golfing, skating, tobogganing and many more seasonal outdoor adventures.
-Enjoy downhill skiing at Sunridge Ski Area or explore the Beaver Hills Biodiversity Trail or take a bike ride on our new Regional Trail.
+Enjoy downhill skiing at Sunridge Ski Area, explore the Beaver Hills Biodiversity Trail or take a bike ride on our new Regional Trail.

 The Strathcona County multi-use trail system is 180 kilometres and spans the entire County.
 These trails allow people of all ages and abilities to explore the municipality by cycling, running, walking, roller-skating or using a wheelchair.